Sing in a Tell School Choir!

 Here’s what you do:

-- Read the concert schedule and abbreviated syllabus provided below to make sure you can commit to a choral ensemble and perform on the Fall concert dates (Saturday, 11/7; Thursday thru Sunday, 12/2-12/5).
+- Read the concert schedule and abbreviated syllabus provided below to make sure you can commit to a choral ensemble and perform on the Fall concert dates (Sunday, 2/27 (Chorale only); Thursday, 4/28, and Saturday, 4/30).

 - Sign up for a 10-minute audition slot that is convenient for you.
-Auditions will be held in person or via Zoom (your choice).
-Submitting a video is possible for the solo portion of the audition, but all other phases must be accomplished in person or via Zoom.
+Auditions will be held in person.
 Please consider a time within the following blocks, if possible:

 3. Complete the Choral Audition Form below.